+1.3 Additional Criteria

-1.3 Personal statement criteria
+Personal Statement

-We do not normally use the UCAS personal statement to assess applications.
+We no longer use the personal statement as a weighted component of our selection criteria.
 Instead, we rank applicants who fulfil our academic requirements solely on the basis of the completed Veterinary Nursing Supplementary Assessment Questionnaire.